duartesalvadorubio/arduino_flight_controller/README.md

 The drone had real-time imaging too, but this was an autonomous system and does not depend on the code of the flight controller so there is nothing to be found relating to it.

+**NOTE:** It is worth mentioning that **the project was carried out entirely in Galician language** and therefore both the function names and the code comments are in this idiom.

 ## 1. Code structure

 The code is structured in different C++ source files with their respective headers.
 Each of these files contains the definition of functions that implement each functionality of the drone.

-It is worth mentioning that **the project was carried out entirely in Galician language** and therefore both the function names and the code comments are in this language.

 **Source code files:**